tldr-pages/tldr/pages/common/rip.md

 `rip -u`

-- Put back all files and directories that are listed by `rip -s`:
+- Put back every file and directory that is listed by `rip -s`:

 `rip -su`